VoxaAI/voxa/docs/plugins.rst

   Autoload plugin uses ``app.onSessionStarted`` to load data the first time the user opens a skill

-  :param Voxa app: The stateMachineSkill.
+  :param VoxaApp app: The stateMachineSkill.
   :param config: An object with an ``adapter`` key with a `get` Promise method in which you can handle your database access to fetch information from any resource.